OpenAstronomy/openastronomy.github.io/gsoc/gsoc2016/ideas_yt.md

 relevant fields and most meaningful unit system.
 Domain contexts could also be subclassed to provide further specificity, for example, cosmology as a subclass of astrophysics.

+*Deliverables:*

+* A YTEP describing the proposed design and ideas for implementation.
+Should identify an initial set of domain contexts, sort fields into domain contexts, and sketch how frontends should declare needed domain contexts.

+* A single or multiple pull requests to the main yt repository including the implementation of the YTEP.